freedogski/Base-Score-Helper/Readme.md

 1. Open Judge Click Tool
 2. Click your Bookmark (see instructions below on how to creaate)

+---

 Note: Bookmarklet tool will only activate with Judge Click
-- they are deactivated for other Website/URLs (will warn with "Tool only runs on judge.click")
+- Bookmarklets are deactivated for other Websites/URLs (will warn with "Tool only runs on judge.click")

+---

 ## Supported devices
-   Supported in Windows PC (win11) and macOS (MacBook Pro and simliar)
+   Supported in **Windows PC** (win11) and **macOS** (MacBook Pro and simliar)
    - Bookmarklets created in Chrome on Windows → syncs to Chrome on macOS → will work just fine

-   Mobile devices - No gaurantee that this will work on Android phones, tablets or iPad, iPhones as the samller screens may inhibit proper operation
+   **Mobile devices** - No guarantee that this will work on Android phones, tablets or iPad**, iPhones as the smaller screens may inhibit proper operation

-   - One quirk to note with iPad (after limited testing) - Windows Chrome bookmark synced to iPad Chrome will **not** work due to differences in iPadOS
+*- One quirk to note with iPad (after limited testing) - Windows Chrome bookmark synced to iPad Chrome will **not** work due to differences in iPadOS*
-   - To overcome this with iPad, always create bookmarklets in Safari first.
+*- To overcome this with iPad, always create bookmarklets in Safari first.*
 1. Even if you want them in Chrome on iPad
 2. Create/Save the bookmarklet in Safari.
 3. Edit the URL and paste your javascript: code.
 4. Test it — it will work.
-     5. Copy that code into Chrome’s bookmark manually if needed.
+5. Copy that code into Chrome’s bookmark manually if needed.*

 ---